Jacobs School Bulletin

 Interdisciplinary approach, including aspects of philosophy, psychology, aesthetics, and sociology.

-MUS E520 - Seminar in Music Education for Master’s Degree Students
+MUS E520 - Reading and Writing Research in Music Education

-P or C: E518 Foundations of Music Education and E598 Practicum/Thesis Proposal in Music Education.
-Required of master’s degree students in music education.
-Two meetings a week.
-Reports on research by students or faculty members.
+P or C for MME Students: E518 Foundations of Music Education and E598 Practicum/Thesis Proposal in Music Education.
+Required of master’s degree and certificate students in music education.
+An overview of research techniques in music education, culminating in a written literature review and topic proposal for a master’s thesis or practicum for MME students or an action research plan for certificate students.

 MUS E521 - The Children's Chorus